bigskysoftware/_hyperscript/www/docs.md

 I get it.

-Why on earth do we need yet another front end technology, let alone another scripting language.
+Why on earth do we need yet another front end technology, let alone another scripting language?

 Well, I'll tell you why: